-Fund financial statements.
-A fund is a grouping of related accounts that is used to maintain control over resources that have been segregated for specific activities or objectives.
-The District, like other state and local governments, uses fund accounting to ensure and demonstrate compliance with finance-related legal requirements.
-All of the funds of the District can be divided into two categories: governmental funds and fiduciary funds.
+A fund is a group of related accounts that is used to maintain control over resources that have been segregated for specific activities or objectives.
+The District, like other state and local governments, uses fund accounting to ensure and demonstrate compliance with finance related requirements.
+The fund financial statements provide more detailed information about the District's most significant funds - not the District as a whole.
+Funds are accounting devices that the District uses to keep track of specific sources of funding and spending for particular purposes.
+Some funds are required by State law and by bond covenants.
+The Board of Trustees establishes other funds to control and manage money for particular purposes to show that it is properly using taxes and grants.